 In Japan, 'chocolate products' are classified on a complex scale, and most contain milk, but it is possible to find some.
 On packaging, look for 準チョコレート生地 (jun-chokorēto kiji), which translates to 'quasi chocolate material'.
 Processed quasi chocolate products are made from quasi chocolate material itself or containing at least 60% quasi chocolate material.

 Some convenience stores sell snacks and have little illustrations on the front that tell you which allergy-prone item is present.
-Most have milk in them, but sweets like karintou do not.
+Many contain milk or eggs.